EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-pi.rst

 ===============

-Project Leaders can manage the resources and users associated with their projects through the ATI SAFE.
+Project Leaders can manage the resources and users associated with their projects through the Turing's SAFE.

 Getting Started
 ---------------